ycwu1997/SS-Net/README.md

 This repository is for our MICCAI 2022 paper: '[Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation](https://arxiv.org/pdf/2203.01324.pdf)'.

 ### Requirements
 This repository is based on PyTorch 1.8.0, CUDA 11.1 and Python 3.8.10.
-All experiments in our paper were conducted on a single NVIDIA Tesla V100 GPU.
+All experiments in our paper were conducted on a single NVIDIA Tesla V100 GPU and with an identical experimental setting.

 ### Usage
 1. Clone the repo.;